 Student Internships

-GBLS is offering a variety of legal internships for the Spring and Summer term.
+GBLS is offering a variety of legal internships for the summer term.
 Due to budgetary constraints, all positions described here are unfunded (unless otherwise noted), so we are presently seeking interns who can obtain full outside funding or will work on a for-credit basis.
 Many former interns have successfully arranged for their own funding by combining work-study and public interest grants.
 Students should inquire about public interest funding sources at their law school.
-Other funding sources are: The Massachusetts Bar Foundation-Legal Intern Fellowship Program and Equal Justice America Fellowships.
+Other funding sources are: The Massachusetts Bar Foundation Legal Intern Fellowship Program (www.massbarfoundation.org) and Equal Justice America Fellowships (www.equaljusticeamerica.org).

-Interested students should send a resume and cover letter indicating, in order of preference, the units they are interested in and available hours to: Yahaira Ortiz, 2012 Spring and Summer Internship Program, GBLS, 197 Friend Street, Boston, MA 02114 or via email at jobs@gbls.org.
+Interested students should send a resume and cover letter indicating, in order of preference, the units they are interested in and available hours to: Maria Casas, via email at GBLSInternships@gbls.org.
+Please refer to: 2023 Summer Internship Program when applying.

-Read more about the Asian Outreach Unit.
+Read more about the Asian Outreach Center.
 Back to top.

 Consumer Rights Unit